1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Meaning of "Commercial (com)" in the country list

-When viewing statistics under "Geographical Zones," you'll notice that "Commercial" represents a significant portion of the traffic.
-This category includes users connected to the Internet via ISPs with a .com domain in their address.
-It is difficult to determine which country(s) are represented by .com as this extension is used by several ISPs from different countries.
-Additionally, the "Commercial" category may also encompass businesses using .com addresses regardless of their actual geographic location.
+When reviewing statistics under "Geographical areas," you will notice that "Commercial" represents a significant portion of the traffic.
+This category includes users connected to the internet via ISPs with a .com domain.
+It is difficult to determine which countries are represented by .com, as this extension is used by multiple ISPs from different countries.
+Furthermore, the "Commercial" category may also include businesses using .com addresses regardless of their actual geographical location.

-As for "unresolved," they correspond to IP addresses that cannot be resolved to a specific geographic location.
-These addresses may result from various reasons such as ISP privacy settings or virtual private networks (VPNs).
-They remain undetermined in geographic location statistics.
+As for "unresolved," they refer to IP addresses that cannot be resolved into a specific geographical location.
+These addresses can result from various reasons, such as ISP privacy settings or Virtual Private Networks (VPNs).
+They therefore remain undetermined in the geographical location statistics.